4. Planning Your Memorial Service Program

 When to hold your memorial service

-Date: The 2023 National Day of Remembrance for Aborted Children is scheduled for Saturday, September 9th.
+Date: The 2024 National Day of Remembrance for Aborted Children is scheduled for Saturday, September 14th.
 Every effort should be made to host your memorial service on this day, to compound the national impact of the event.
 If you need to hold your service on another date, please contact the national team.

 Time: The target start time for Day of Remembrance memorial services is 1:00 p.m. local time.
 However, such factors as the schedules of your special guests or the availability of your memorial site may require you to choose a different starting time.
-But it is strongly recommended that you hold your service in the afternoon, since many pro-life activists devote their Saturday mornings to prayer and counseling at the local abortion facility.
+But it is suggested that you hold your service in the afternoon, since many pro-life activists devote their Saturday mornings to prayer and counseling at the local abortion facility.

 Special jobs to assign to your helpers